 An Evening with Therese: Clean Talk about Filthy, Filthy Things!

 Years of digging into the hidden corners of history has filled my brain with a staggering amount of fascinating, unsettling, and remarkably hilarious information.
-I compiled a lot of that history into the New York Times Bestselling book Unmentionable.
-I would be honored to share some of those secrets and oddities with you or your function attendees.
+I compiled a lot of that history into the New York Times Bestselling books Unmentionable and Ungovernable and would be honored to share some of those secrets and oddities with you or your function attendees.

 My Presentation Topics Include but are NOT Limited To: